woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2c.rst

+.. _figure_2c:

 Figure.2.c
 ----------

-Figures depicting the top-quark invariant mass reconstruction from **truth jets**.
+Figures depicting the invariant mass of truth matched tops using **truth jets**.
 For leptonically decaying tops, the **truth children (lepton and neutrino)** were used.
-The overall distributions are partitioned into the hadronic and leptonic decay modes of the top-partons.
+All shown distributions are normalized to unity to illustrate any shape differences.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^